Clawback Provisions in CRE Waterfalls

 Understanding the CRE Capital Stack

 The capital stack ranks every dollar of debt and equity by priority and risk.
-Senior debt, mezzanine, preferred equity, common equity — explained.
+Covers senior debt, mezzanine, preferred equity, and common equity.